smwbtech/vue-flash-message/README.md

             setTimeout( () => this.text = '', 3000);
         },
         clickHandler() {
+            this.flashMessage.info({
+                title: 'Ooooooops!',
-            this.flashMessage.info({title: 'Ooooooops!', message: 'Do you see this text?
-Wtf?'}) }
+                message: 'Do you see this text?
+Wtf?'
+            },
+            {
+                mounted: showText,
+                destroyed: clearText
+            })
+        }
     }
 ```